ondrej-smola/antalya-examples/docs/concepts.md

 Antalya builds are based on upstream ClickHouse and follow ClickHouse versioning.
-They are intended as drop-in replacements for the matching ClickHouse version, including Altinity Stable Builds.
+They are intended as drop-in replacements for the matching ClickHouse version as well as Altinity Stable Builds.

 ## Iceberg, Parquet, and Object Storage